Preserves: an Expressive Data Language

 The Racket programming language defines “prefab” structure types, which map well to our

-s.
+Records.
 Racket supports record extensibility by encoding record supertypes into record labels as specially-formatted lists. ↩ -

 It is occasionally (but seldom) necessary to interpret such